Larry Summers: Obama National Economic Council (2009–2010)

-National Economic Council

 Upon the inauguration of Barack Obama as president in January 2009, Summers was appointed to the post of director of the National Economic Council.
 In this position Summers emerged as a key economic decision-maker in the Obama administration, where he attracted both praise and criticism.
 There had been friction between Summers and former Federal Reserve Chairman Paul Volcker, as Volcker accused Summers of delaying the effort to organize a panel of outside economic advisers, and Summers had cut Volcker out of White House meetings and had not shown interest in collaborating on policy solutions to the economic crisis.
 On the other hand, Obama himself was reportedly thrilled with the work Summers did in his first few weeks on the job.
 And Peter Orszag, another top economic advisor, called Summers "one of the world's most brilliant economists."
 According to Henry Kissinger Larry Summers should "be given a White House post in which he was charged with shooting down or fixing bad ideas".

-In January 2009, as the Obama Administration tried to pass an economic stimulus spending bill, Representative Peter DeFazio (D-OR.) criticized Summers, saying that he thought that President Barack Obama is "ill-advised by Larry Summers.
+In January 2009, as the Obama Administration tried to pass an economic stimulus spending bill, Representative Peter DeFazio (D-OR) criticized Summers, saying that he thought that President Barack Obama is "ill-advised by Larry Summers.
 Larry Summers hates infrastructure."
 DeFazio, along with liberal economists including Paul Krugman and Joseph Stiglitz, had argued that more of the stimulus should be spent on infrastructure, while Summers had supported tax cuts.
 In late 2008, Summers and economic advisors for then-President-elect Obama presented a memo with options for an economic stimulus package ranging from $550 billion to $900 billion.
-According to The New Republic, economic advisor Christina Romer initially recommended a $1.8-trillion package, which proposal Summers quickly rejected, believing any stimulus approaching $1 trillion would not pass through Congress.
+According to The New Republic, economic advisor Christina Romer initially recommended a $1.8-trillion package, which proposal Summers quickly rejected, believing any stimulus approaching $1 trillion would not be passed by Congress.
 Romer revised her recommendation to $1.2 trillion, which Summers agreed to include in the memo, but Summers struck the figure at the last minute.

 According to the Wall Street Journal, Summers called Senator Chris Dodd (D-CT) asking him to remove caps on executive pay at firms that have received stimulus money, including Citigroup.

 On April 3, 2009, Summers came under renewed criticism after it was disclosed that he was paid millions of dollars the previous year by companies which he now had influence over as a public servant.
 He earned $5 million from the hedge fund D.E.
 Shaw and collected $2.7 million in speaking fees from Wall Street companies that received government bailout money.